Equity Markets for Dummies

 • Impact: 10%+ crashes on multiple days

-• Reason: Lehman Brothers collapse, global banking crisis
+• Reason: Lehman Brothers collapsed, global banking crisis

 Note: Circuit breakers protect the entire market from panic selling or euphoria.
-They give investors time to think rationally rather than selling/buying in fear.
-Sharp rallies often followed by profit-booking by big players at the expense of retail investors.
+They give investors time to think rationally rather than panic selling/buying.
+Sharp rallies are often followed by equally sharp corrections.

 Example: MRF face value = ₹10, market value = ₹1,55,000+